alext-sap/lx-collabo/docs/en/template/00_instructions.md

 This template is designed to cover as many translation style-related topics as possible for **all SAP languages** and **products**.
 We're done with the basic work and are now inviting you to review it from the perspective of your respective languages and fields of expertise.

-We are fully aware that the template is far from being complete.
-We need your expert knowledge and experience to make it better so that it will provide a common framework that helps all language suppliers update and maintain SAP's translation style guides in a standard and consistent manner.
+We are fully aware that this template is far from being complete.
+We need your expert knowledge and experience to improve it so it will better serve as a common framework that helps all language suppliers update and maintain SAP's translation style guides in a standard and consistent manner.

 ## Expectations